-This Item examines your organization's processes for building customer relationships and determining customer satisfaction and dissatisfaction, with the aim of acquiring new customers, retaining existing customers, and developing new market opportunities.
+This Item examines your organization's processes for building student and stakeholder relationships and determining student and stakeholder satisfaction and dissatisfaction, with the aim of enhancing student learning and the organization's ability to deliver its services, satisfy students and stakeholders, develop new opportunities, and foster continuing interactions and positive referrals.

-- This Item emphasizes how you obtain actionable information from customers.
-Information that is actionable can be tied to key product, service, and business processes and be used to determine cost and revenue implications for setting improvement goals and priorities for change. - Complaint aggregation, analysis, and root cause determination should lead to effective elimination of the causes of complaints and to the setting of priorities for process, product, and service improvements.
-Successful outcomes require effective deployment of information throughout the organization. - In determining customers' satisfaction and dissatisfaction, a key aspect is their comparative satisfaction with competitors, competing or alternative offerings, and/or organizations providing similar products or services.
-Such information might be derived from your own comparative studies or from independent studies.
-The factors that lead to customer preference are of critical importance in understanding factors that drive markets and potentially affect longer-term competitiveness and organizational sustainability.
+- This Item emphasizes how you obtain actionable information from students and stakeholders.
+Information that is actionable can be tied to key programs, services, and processes and be used to determine value, cost and revenue implications, as well as overall implications for setting improvement goals and priorities for change. - The complaint management process might include performing analyses and setting priorities for improvement projects based on their impact on student learning.
+Complaint aggregation, analysis, and root cause determination should lead to effective elimination of the causes of complaints and to the setting of priorities for overall organizational improvement.
+Successful outcomes require effective deployment of complaint-related information throughout the organization.

+■ In determining student and stakeholder satisfaction and dissatisfaction, a key aspect is the comparative satisfaction of these groups with competitors and organizations delivering similar educational services or alternative offerings.
+Such information might be derived from available published data or independent studies.
+The purpose of this comparison is to develop information that can be used for improving the delivery of educational, student, and support services and for creating an overall climate conducive to learning for all students.